Dshaw630/bethpage-tee-time-analysis/Thought_Process.md

 - stick all years into one master df
 - cleaned up initial attempt to improve readability and move some repeated actions to a function

-## Day 6-11 - data intake and cleaning - details column
+## Day 6-12 - data intake and cleaning - details column
 - finalized some intake and filtering tweaks, standardizing column name format, etc.
 - started working on data cleaning
+- - dropped booking source as it only listed "online" which is not valuable here as the FOIL request only covered online data
   - need to convert start (tee time) to datetime - complete
   - need to extract booking time from details (will need year from start to complete datetime format) - complete
     - regex to strip out time info after "@", maybe some helper columns and then concat?